How Ski Resorts Hope to Operate Under COVID-19 This Winter

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

 It’s only July, but in a normal year this would already be past time for avid skiers and snowboarders to have bought their passes for the upcoming season.
-In recent years, ski resort operators have significantly reduced the prices for season passes, especially for those who buy them immediately after the end of the prior season.
+In recent years, ski-resort operators have significantly reduced the prices for season passes, especially for those who buy them immediately after the end of the prior season.
 The offer of a sharply discounted price to the most loyal and most organized skiers has made it feasible for ski resorts to sharply increase prices for single-day passes bought at a ticket window without alienating core customers.
 Advance pass sales also nudge customers to commit to their plans to take ski trips, and they mitigate ski companies’ weather risk by locking in customers before anybody knows whether the season will have excellent snow or not.

 But this winter, snow will not be the biggest source of uncertainty for skiers and ski operators.
 Customers don’t know what the status of the coronavirus pandemic will be by the winter, and what sorts of ski (and après-ski) activities will be available and advisable.
 They don’t know how comfortable they will be about getting on airplanes to take ski vacations.
 They may also be uncertain about their own personal financial outlooks, and whether they will want to spend money on ski trips.
-So ski resort operators have had to adapt their season-pass sale pitches to reassure customers that they’re not going to waste money on a pass they won’t use.
+So ski-resort operators have had to adapt their season-pass sale pitches to reassure customers that they’re not going to waste money on a pass they won’t use.

 Vail Resorts, which owns mountains including Vail, Breckenridge, and Whistler-Blackcomb and is the largest ski resort operator in North America, has extended until Labor Day the usual spring cutoff for the most discounted price on its multi-resort pass product, the “Epic Pass.”
-Vail’s main competitor, Alterra Mountain Company, which owns resorts including Steamboat, Stratton, and Mammoth, kept a spring deadline for the lowest price on its own product, the Ikon Pass, but is offering purchasers what it calls “adventure assurance”: if they decide they don’t want to ski in the upcoming season, they can convert their unused 2020/21 season passes at any time into passes for the 2021/22 season.
+Vail’s main competitor, Alterra Mountain Company, which owns resorts including Steamboat, Stratton, and Mammoth, kept a spring deadline for the lowest price on its own product, the Ikon Pass, but is offering purchasers what it calls “adventure assurance”: If they decide they don’t want to ski in the upcoming season, they can convert their unused 2020/21 season passes at any time into passes for the 2021/22 season.
 Both companies also promise refunds, pro-rated based on complex formulas, in the event that resorts must close for part or all of next winter due to COVID-19.

 “In this moment, with all that is going on in the world, we feel Labor Day is a much better time to have a conversation with our pass holders about next season,” said Vail Resorts CEO Rob Katz on an earnings call with investors at the end of April.
 Vail sold 1.2 million Epic Passes for last season, but Katz declined to say how many passes had been sold so far for the upcoming season, noting that the price increase deadlines are a primary motivator for customers to buy passes and that he was unsurprised that, with the deadline delayed, customers were delaying their purchases.